GoogleChrome/developer.chrome.com/site/en/docs/webstore/best_practices/index.md

 ## Manifest Version 3

 Manifest V3 is the most recent version of the Chrome extension platform and is the required version for submitting new items to the Chrome Web Store.
 See the [Manifest V3 overview][mv3-overview] to learn about the platform changes.
-Existing extensions should consider migrating to Manifest V3, see [Migrate to Manifest V3][mv3-migration]for instructions on how to migrate.
+Existing extensions should consider migrating to Manifest V3, see [Migrate to Manifest V3][mv3-migration] for instructions on how to migrate.

 ## Security

 Your extension should be safe for your users.
 For example, transmit user data securely via HTTPS or WSS.
 Stored user data must be strongly encrypted using RSA or AES.
-Check that your extension does not pose security threats and does not use [deceptive installation tactics][deceptive-install] See [Stay secure][stay-secure] for a more in-depth discussion.
+Check that your extension does not pose security threats and does not use [deceptive installation tactics][deceptive-install].
+See [Stay secure][stay-secure] for a more in-depth discussion.

 ## Privacy

-Extensions are required to disclose what user data it will collect and how it will handle user data in the [Privacy tab][privacy-tab].
+An Extension is required to disclose in the [Privacy tab][privacy-tab] what user data it will collect and how it will handle user data.
 This information must be accurate, up-to-date, and match the extension's [privacy policy][privacy-policy].
 For more guidance on privacy, see [Protecting User Privacy policies][user-privacy] and the [User Data FAQs][user-data].

 ## Performance and functionality {: #performance}